Often hailed as one of the finest actors of his generation, EWAN

 Michael Caine; and the glam rock film, Velvet Goldmine.

-The actor received critical acclaim for his role in Danny Boyle's A Life Less
+McGregor received critical acclaim for his role in Danny Boyle's A Life Less

 Best Actor Award and a nomination for Best Actor at the BAFTA Scotland Awards.

-On television, McGregor was lauded by critics with an Emmy Award for Outstanding
+On television, McGregor was lauded by critics, and won an Emmy Award for

-McGregor is a devoted and influential philanthropist and serves as a
+McGregor is a devoted and influential philanthropist, and serves as a

-long-term humanitarian and developmental assistance to children and
+long-term humanitarian and developmental assistance to children and mothers in

 McGregor was born in Perth, Scotland and currently resides in Los Angeles.